RConsortium/isc-proposal/out/conference-management-proposal.md

 <!--
 Who needs to be involved, what's the proposed structure, what will it take to get their involvement?
 -->
+Steph Locke will take on the bulk of the technical work.
+Steph is a founder of satRdays and managed the centralized infrastructure since its inception.

+The remaining team members provide expert review and oversight.
+Heather Turner and Julie Josse have both been local organisers and program chairs of useR!.
+Torben Tvedebrink was local organiser of useR!
+2015 and managed the development of the abstract handling software used in 2015 and 2016.
+Torsten Hothorn and Achim Zeileis are the permanent members of the R Foundation Conference Committee and founders of useR!.

+Finally additional members of the community may be consulted for further testing and advice.

 Processes
 ---------

 <!--
 What processes need to be put in place e.g. codes of conduct, regular ISC meetings, handover to the community at large?
 -->
+A contributor code of conduct will be adopted to govern the work of the team and future work on the conference management system.

+Any development of the CMS itself will be contributed back to the open source project for all to use.
+Development of content specific to the useR! or satRdays conferences will be owned by the consortium for the purpose of running and maintaining the CMS.

+Members of the ISC would be invited to join the review meetings towards the end of the evaluation and development stages.

 Tools & Tech
 ------------